pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 by Pat Carr.
 B&W photos illustrate.
 Condition: UNREAD, but not perfect, 1979 UTEP Trade Paperback, Southwestern Studies Monography # 56.
 Pale loss of color around edge of covers with a name loose end page.
 Interior clean & tight.
 Content: Mythology and religion of the Mimbres peoples of the Southwest deduced from their beautiful black on white pottery and Pubelo folklore comparisons.
 Questions welcome.
 [1 copy available]

 $ 8.49 + $ 3.19 meida shipping.
-International shipping available - please use the drop-down menu.
+International shipping available.

 Price: $ 8.49